vvv-school/tutorial_event-driven-framework/README.md

 - The frame-based cameras are connected to the _icub-head_ computer.
 - The event-based cameras are connected to the specialised _icub-zynq_ computer.
 This chip contains both an FPGA and an ARM CPU that are interfaced.
 The FPGA connects to the ATIS sensors and the CPU (running Linux) is connected on the iCub's network.

-## "Event" review
+## Event review
 - An event is something that happens at a precise time.
 The ATIS produces an event at a pixel location [u, v] given the light falling on the pixel changes (higher or lower) [p].
 The event is also addressed to the left or right camera [c].
 - See [this](https://www.youtube.com/watch?v=kPCZESVfHoQ) video for a good overview of the operation of dynamic vision sensors.
 - Event cameras have: low-power, low-latency, high temporal-resolution, no frame-rate limitiations, and a compressed visual signal.
-- We want to use them in robotics for fast, long-lasting autonomous robots.
+- We want to use them towards developing fast robots with long-term autonomoy.

 ## Event-driven Framework with YARP
 Event-driven data is integrated in YARP so we can do distributed event-driven sensing and processing and integrate with standard iCub sensors as well as behaviour and control modules.
 The *zynqGrabber* is a YARP module that runs on the _icub-zynq_; it exposes the data from the event-driven cameras on a YARP port.
 Data is sent in packets of several thousand events wrapped in a ``yarp::os::Bottle`` which we have called an ``ev::vBottle``.
 Processing modules read packets of events asynchronously using callback functions on the input ports - only when data arrives is processing performed.